nginxinc/nginx-gateway-fabric/examples/tracing/README.md

 1. Get the local DNS name of the all in one Jaegar collector service.
 It will follow the standard [Kubernetes DNS naming conventions](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#a-aaaa-records) e.g. `simplest-collector.default.svc.cluster.local`.
-   Also get the number of either the `grpc-otlp` port or the `http-otlp` port of the collector service, e.g.
+   Also, get the number of either the `grpc-otlp` port or the `http-otlp` port of the collector service, e.g.

    ```shell
    k describe svc simplest-collector